 Investing in your first property can be a nerve racking experience.
 Whether you’re house hacking a duplex, rehabbing and renting a single-family, or buying a turnkey four-unit property, the novelty and your lack of experience will make for an interesting yet exciting first couple of months, or even years.

-In our recent conversation, Brian explained four reasons why he was able to successfully start his investment career with such a large property and why you can do the same, regardless of your base skill set.
+In our recent conversation, Brian explained four reasons why he was able to successfully start his career with such a large commercial property investment and why you can do the same, regardless of your base skill set.

 #1 – Creative Financing: Assume the Loan

-Being Brian’s first investment, he didn’t have much money and had no prior real estate experience.
-As a result, he was rejected from the banks and was unable to secure a loan.
+Being Brian’s first property, he didn’t have much money and had no prior real estate experience.
+As a result, he was rejected from the banks and was unable to secure a loan to buy commercial property.
 But that didn’t stop him.
 Using creative financing, he was able to get the deal done by assuming the seller’s existing mortgage, which was $730,000.

 #2 – Credits for Deferred Maintenance and Discrepancies